 - DVD Commentary: It can be accessed from the options at any time, and it plays it straight with the developers talking about "behind the scenes" stuff with Cry of Fear.
 However, starting with Chapter 2, some of the audio was edited so it's hard to hear without going into the game's files.

-- Official Fan-Submitted Content: The Steam release comes with several community-helmed projects, the most notable probably being the "Memories" campaign since it also includes work by ruMpel.
+- Official Fan-Submitted Content: The Steam release comes with several community-helmed projects, the most notable probably being the "Memories" campaign since it also includes work and voice acting by ruMpel.